-Changes in water levels can reflect very relevant water issues in the arid southwest, such as variations in nearby surface water, fluctuations in recharge, and changes in the ground water storage.
-For this study, we will compile water level data, in an effort to begin development of a statewide water level change contour map.
+Changes in water levels can reflect very relevant water issues in the arid southwest, such as depletion of the aquifer, variations in nearby surface water, fluctuations in recharge, and changes in the ground water storage.
+For this study, we will compile water level data, in an effort to begin development of a statewide water level change contour maps.
 We will develop maps showing contours of changes in water levels within several select basins.
 Additionally, we will also attempt to quantify the change in ground water storage.

 The proposed work will highlight changes in water levels on a regional scale, while in some regions it will highlight data gaps where future work is needed.
 In many regions of New Mexico, we know that water levels are declining, but the data have not been compiled to address the amount of decline in specific areas.
-Project deliverables will show changes in ground water systems, which will give the results visual impact useful for illustrating the potential impact of conservation efforts and other water management options.
-With up-to-date regional maps showing contoured changes in water levels (time interval depending on the available data), the state of New Mexico will have a useful tool to aid in planning for future water management needs.
+Results of this work will have visual impact to show changes in ground water systems, which may help to implement change toward conservation.
+With up-to-date regional maps showing contoured 5-year changes in water levels (depending on the available data), the state of New Mexico will have a useful tool to aid in planning for future water management needs.